 ► Recipients must agree to have their name and likeness used on the AWW web site, blog, email newsletter, press releases, and other publicity materials.

-► The scholarships are national; any adult (over age 18) from anywhere in the United States may apply.
-However, those who have attended AWW Summer programs through a FULL scholarship through the following scholarship programs or through scholarship programs in partnership with other programs (including but not limited to competitions held in conjunction with the Dayton Daily News, Sinclair Community College or Mock Turtle Zine) may not also attend the AWW on a subsequent year on a FULL scholarship.
+► The scholarships are national; any adult (18 and over) from anywhere in the United States may apply.
+However, those who have attended AWW Summer programs through a FULL scholarship through the following scholarship programs or through scholarship programs in partnership with other programs (including but not limited to competitions held in conjunction with Heavy Feather Review, Sinclair Community College or Mock Turtle Zine) may not also attend the AWW on a subsequent year on a FULL scholarship.
 FULL scholarship winners must take a year off before applying for FULL scholarships again.
-(E.g., a first place winner of one of the following scholarships in 2014 may not attend the 2015 summer program on another full scholarship of any kind; however, the winner of a full scholarship in 2014 is welcome to attend the 2015 program at his or her own expense, and/or to apply again in 2016.
-Additionally, this rule does NOT apply to those who have won PARTIAL or SECOND place scholarships; e.g., a second-place winner in 2014 is free to apply for full scholarships through these programs or programs AWW develops in conjunction with other organizations.)
+(E.g., a first place winner of one of the following scholarships in 2017 may not attend the 2018 summer program on another full scholarship of any kind; however, the winner of a full scholarship in 2017 is welcome to attend the 2018 program at his or her own expense, and/or to apply again in 2019.
+Additionally, this rule does NOT apply to those who have won PARTIAL or SECOND place scholarships; e.g., a second-place winner in 2017 is free to apply for full scholarships through these programs or programs AWW develops in conjunction with other organizations.)

 Antioch Writers' Workshop Scholarships are: